DonFungible/contracts-library/README.md

-# My library of smart contracts
+# Library of smart contracts

 Includes contract templates and experiments for: